juanparati/laralog/README.md

 - Decoupled solution based on [Mamuph framework](http://www.mamuph.org)

-## 3. How it works?
+## 3. Usage examples

 - Read logs sequentially without stop and send logs to a single ES instance using a custom index:

         laralog https://myesinstance.lan:9200 --input=laravel.log --index=myindex

-- Read logs from a external file and logs to a group of server defined in a file (One instance per line):
+- Read logs from a external file and logs to a group of servers defined in a file (One instance per line):

         laralog my_es_servers.txt < laravel.log